What is Exception Report: A Comprehensive Guide

 Set Clear Rules | Make sure the report only flags the important things.
 Avoid flagging too many minor issues to reduce confusion. |

-Use Automation | Automated exception reports can save time by identifying issues quickly and notifying the right people. |
+Use Automation | It can save time by identifying issues quickly and notifying the right people. |

 Update Regularly | Keep report templates and rules up to date to ensure they reflect current needs and avoid missing important data. |

-Use Visual Dashboards | An exception reporting dashboard helps display problems clearly, using graphs and charts for easy identification of issues. |
+Use Visual Dashboards | It helps display problems clearly, using graphs and charts for easy identification of issues. |

 Industries That Use Exception Reports